ben2002chou/Polytune/README.md

 ## Notes

 There are a few unused label files currently included in the CocoChorales dataset.
-These are harmless — the data loader automatically filters them.
+These are harmless.
+The data loader automatically filters them.